 • How we ensure the ‘reliability’ of research (for example, the role and process of ‘triangulation’).

-We will be adding any new or relevant information to the Padlet in the run up to the course starting, so please keep checking for updates.
+We will be adding any new or relevant information to the Padlet in the run up to the course starting, so please keep checking back for updates.

 Pre-course reading